tomas-skalicky/coin_trading_algorithms__python/README.md

 "allowed" purchase price?)
 1. How much market currency should the algorithm buy?
 1. When should the algorithm sell market currency?
-1. How long can the comeback to the price take?
+1. How long can the comeback to the price broken support take?
 1. What should the algorithm do when the comeback seems to not come?

 ### Implementation of the algorithm